-The church appears for the first time in historical sources in 1254 on the annat list (Norwich Taxation), but the building is older and probably dates back to the 12th century.
+The church appeared for the first time in historical documents in 1254 on the annat list (Norwich Taxation), but the building is older and probably dates back to the 12th century.
 Perhaps in the 13th century the chancel of the church was extended to the east, but there is also the possibility that it is an extremely long 12th-century presbytery.
 In the fourteenth century, the southern transept was added, but it is unknown because of later modernization, when the northern transept was created.
 Transepts were once referred to as “Congl Siarad” and served as a kind of local court, in which local disputes were settled.
 In the sixteenth century, a tower was added, which three hundred years later received a crown in the form of a spire.
 The church was restored in 1840 and again in 1870 and in the 90s of the twentieth century.

 The church at the end of the Middle Ages consisted of a long, rectangular nave (8.2 x 4.4 meters) and a rectangular chancel, very long for a village parish church (9.9 x 4.4 meters), which were the oldest elements of the building.
 On the north and south sides, in the fourteenth century, short and small arms of the transept were placed next to the nave.
 Perhaps the church then yet had a central tower above the crossing, as evidenced by the straight joints of the walls.
 In the 16th century, the west side of the church was occupied by a four-sided tower (2.9 x 2.9 meters) with four-level elevations separated by wall steps, topped with a parapet and battlement.